zriyansh/signoz.io/docs/logs-management/logs-api/logs-url-explorer-page.md

 ### Params for URL

 The generation of the final URL involves appending certain parameters to the base URL of the Explorer page.
-The base URL for explorer page looks like:
+The base URL route for explorer page looks like:
 ```
 /logs-explorer?
 ```